Spain: Rescuers seek survivors, bodies, after floods – DW – 10/31/2024

 Some 1,000 Spanish troops, alongside police and firefighters, have begun searching through debris in the Valencia region after massive floods killed at least 95 people and left many others missing in Spain's southeast.

-Prime Minister Pedro Sanchez, who has called three days of national mourning, is to head to the region on Thursday.
+Prime Minister Pedro Sanchez, who has called three days of national mourning, headed to the region on Thursday.

+On Thursday, he urged residents of the regions hit hardest by the floods in a generation to stay home.

+"Please, stay at home ... follow the calls of the emergency services ... right now the most important thing is to save as many lives as possible," Sanchez told residents of the provinces of Valencia and Castellon.

 The disaster was the deadliest of its kind in the country since 1973, with up to a year's rain falling in the region in a matter of hours.